 I gave Edward a puppy pout.
 "Please?"

-He smiled and nodded his head and then led us out the back of the house.
+He smiled and nodded his head, and then he led us out the back of the house.
 The garden was massive.
 I gasped in surprise.
 "It's so beautiful," I spoke softly in awe, afraid that if I blinked it would disappear.

 Alice walked over to a plant and yanked it right out of the ground.